patchy631/motia/MVP-Hub.md

 - **Data Integrity**:
   - Messages are encrypted in transit and at rest.
-  - Prevent cross-pollination or unintended exposure of messages between workflows.
+  - Prevent cross-pollination or unintended exposure of messages between flows.
 - **Authentication**:
   - Support for OIDC and custom authentication providers.
-  - Per-environment access controls for APIs and workflows.
+  - Per-environment access controls for APIs and flows.
 - **Auditing**:
   - Full audit logs for changes, deployments, and flow executions.